August 1, 2025

 You should write a sales letter when you are seeking to gain a professional or an organization’s attention.
 In other words, when hoping to interest someone in a deal or sale.

 A complaint letter is a letter you write when you have a bone to pick with an organization or individual.
 It whistleblows on your concerns and raises them to the limelight.
-One complaint can speak on behalf of several other team members.
-Say, you received horrendous customer service, or you found an ad targeting you inappropriately.

 Dear [Mr.] or [Ms.] [ Name]

-I, [name], am a resident of [Apartment Name], which is located in [area] in [city].
-I wish to bring to your concern that I have rented this apartment through your agency services.
-I have been living over here for the past year.
-I had paid a security check of [Amount] prior to my onboarding for [number of months].
-Yesterday, I received a call from the department head, saying that my request to retrieve the security deposit has been declined.
+I have been living here for the past year.
+Prior to my onboarding for [number of months], I paid a security check of [Amount].
+Yesterday, I received a call from the department head saying that my request to retrieve the security deposit had been declined.

 Per my rental agreement, I am liable to receive my full security amount.
 I had put in a request for evacuation 30 days before leaving the apartment.
 I served the entire notice period and paid my utility, electricity, gas, water, and all other bills on time.
 The landlord has also conducted a thorough inspection of the property.
 Nothing has been worn off, stolen, or damaged.
 I am failing to understand why the money hasn't been released.